artag/Training/Notes_Grokking_Simplicity/ReadMe.md

 where in the layer structure it goes.

 * The call graph can show us that an implementation is not straightforward.
-If the arrows coming from it are of varying lengths, it’s a good sign the implementation is not straightforward.
+If the arrows coming from it are of varying lengths, it's a good sign the implementation is not straightforward.

 * We can improve the layer structure by extracting out more general functions.
 More